-Our Council Plan details how we will deliver on the programs and services over the medium term.
-Over the next four years, Council will devote \$692 million to programs and services and invest \$242 million on capital works, while managing \$2.2 billion worth of property, infrastructure, plant and equipment assets.
+Our Council Plan details how we will deliver programs and services over the medium term.
+Over the course of the four year plan, Council will devote \$692 million to programs and services, and invest \$265 million on capital works, while managing \$3 billion worth of property, infrastructure, plant and equipment assets.

-Over the next 12 months alone, Council's planned priorities are underpinned by expenditure of \$166 million on programs and services, including home and community care, sustainability, waste and recycling, health and family, leisure facilities, maintenance of sports fields, parks and gardens, planning and building, maintenance of roads, footpaths and drains, arts and culture, traffic and community laws, libraries, community development, and business and economic development to name a few.
+Over the next 12 months alone, Council's planned priorities are underpinned by expenditure of \$169 million on programs and services, including home and community services, sustainability, waste and recycling, health and family, leisure facilities, maintenance of sports fields, parks and gardens, planning and building, maintenance of roads, footpaths and drains, arts and culture, traffic and community laws, libraries, community development, and business and economic development to name a few.

 As the Mayor of the City of Whitehorse, I am honoured to represent the needs and interests of our community through this Council Plan.
-This Council Plan will guide everything we do for the next four years to ensure the City of Whitehorse remains a healthy, vibrant, prosperous and sustainable city with a culturally-diverse community.
+This Council Plan guides everything we do for four years to ensure the City of Whitehorse remains a healthy, vibrant, prosperous and sustainable city with a culturally diverse community.